jeroennoten/Laravel-AdminLTE/README.md

    php artisan ui:controllers
    ```

-3. Install the package using the command (For fresh laravel installations):
+3. Install the package using the next command (for fresh laravel installations):

    ```sh
    php artisan adminlte:install
    ```

-   > You can use **--basic** to avoid authentication scaffolding installation
+   > You can use **--force** option to overwrite any existing file
    >
-   > You can use **--force** to overwrite any file
-   >
-   > You can also use **--interactive** to be guided through the process and choose what you want to install
+   > You can use **--interactive** option to be guided through the process and choose what you want to install

 ## 3. Updating